Johns Hopkins Medicine Well-Being Research

 In order to address the factors that contribute to burnout for our own clinicians, the Johns Hopkins Office of Well-Being is collaborating with partners across Johns Hopkins Medicine to look at systems, processes, and practices that promote the well-being of our faculty and staff.
 And we are working to mitigate the things that get in the way of professional fulfillment and work life balance.

-The 2021 Inter-professional Well-Being Survey and Research Study looked at professional fulfillment, burnout, work efficiency, peer support and work-life balance for Johns Hopkins Medicine physicians, advance practice providers and registered nurses.
+The Inter-professional Well-Being Survey and Research Study looks at professional fulfillment, burnout, work efficiency, peer support and work-life balance for Johns Hopkins Medicine clinicians.

 Joy in Medicine Task Force

 Learn about the Joy in Medicine Task Force and Access the Report (JHED required)

 In addition to our work within Johns Hopkins Medicine, we have joined the Stanford Physician Wellness Academic Consortium which enables us to collaborate, share interventions and benchmark data with peer institutions across the country.
 Learn about the work of this Consortium.